WHAT IS THE THYROID GLAND?

 Complementary and Alternative Medicine (CAM) is defined as a medical system, practice or product that is not usually thought of as standard care.
-Standard medical care is care that is based on scientific evidence.
-For thyroid cancer, standard care includes surgery, radioactive iodine and thyroid hormone suppression therapy.
-For patients with other thyroid diseases, standard care may include thyroid hormone suppression or supplementation.
+Standard medical care is based on scientific evidence that the treatment is effective and safe, or has acceptable risks.
+For example, standard care for papillary or follicular thyroid cancer often includes surgery, radioactive iodine and thyroid hormone suppression therapy.
+Standard care for different thyroid diseases will depend on the specific condition.

-The National Institutes of Health National Center for Complementary and Alternative Medicine (NIH NCCAM) defines complementary medicine as being used along with standard medical treatments, and alternative medicine as being used in place of standard medical treatments.
-Integrative medicine is a comprehensive approach to care that includes a patients’ mind body and spirit; this combines standard medicine with CAM practices.
+The National Institutes of Health National Center for Complementary and Integrative Health (NCCIH) defines complementary medicine as being used along with standard medical treatments, and alternative medicine as being used in place of standard medical treatments.
+Integrative medicine is a comprehensive approach to care that includes patients’ mind body and spirit; this combines standard medicine with CAM practices.

 TYPES OF COMPLEMENTARY AND ALTERNATIVE MEDICINE (CAM)

 The NIH NCCIH categorizes CAM approaches including biologically-based products, mind-body practices, and others.
 It would be difficult to create a comprehensive list, but some examples are included below.

 Biologically-based practices are especially important to consider.
 These include products made from things in nature, often sold as dietary supplements and herbal products.
 Examples include: Vitamins; Minerals; Herbs; Diets; Probiotics.